A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse

-We now compare the performance of the rBLPR and pBLPR methods with that of the Bootstrap Lasso+OLS method.
-Figure~\ref{fig:paired-resid-prob-length-N1} shows the comparison results in terms of coverage probabilities and mean confidence interval lengths for the Normal distributed design matrix in Scenario 1 with a Toeplitz type covariance matrix corresponding to $\rho = 0.5$ or $0.9$ and $\beta^0$ with hard or weak sparsity.
+We now compare the performance of the \rBLPR{} and \pBLPR{} methods with that of the bootstrap lasso+ols method.
+Figure~\ref{fig:paired-resid-prob-length-N1} shows the comparison results in terms of coverage probabilities and mean confidence interval lengths for the Normal distributed design matrix in Scenario 1 with a Toeplitz type covariance matrix corresponding to $\rho = 0.5$ or $0.9$, and for $\beta^0$ with hard or weak sparsity.
 For other design matrices, the conclusions are similar.
-We see that the rBLPR and pBLPR have similar performance, while the latter performs slightly better; therefore we will only present the results for pBLPR in the following contents.
+We see that the \rBLPR{} and \pBLPR{} have similar performance, while the latter performs slightly better, therefore, we only present the results for \pBLPR{} in the following contents.
 In the hard sparsity cases, all the methods work very well.
-In the weak sparsity cases, however, the Bootstrap Lasso+OLS method gives very poor coverage probabilities \hanzhongg{(less than $50\%$ for $95\%$ confidence intervals)} for the small but non-zero elements of $\beta^0$.
-The reason is that these elements are seldom selected by the Lasso and therefore a large proportion of their Bootstrap Lasso+OLS estimates are $0$, producing non-coverage confidence intervals like $[0,0]$.
-The pBLPR method dramatically improve the performance of the Bootstrap Lasso+OLS method: it produces promising coverage probabilities at the price of slightly increasing the confidence interval lengths.
-However, we should note that, for some medium-size components of $\beta^0$, pBLPR may still have problems covering true values even when design matrices are generated from a normal distribution (The coverage probability for one particular such component is only $63\%$).
-This is because the Lasso cannot identify these medium-size components with high probability.
+In the weak sparsity cases, however, the bootstrap lasso+ols method gives very poor coverage probabilities \hanzhongg{(less than $50\%$ for $95\%$ confidence intervals)} for the small, but nonzero elements of $\beta^0$.
+This is because these elements are seldom selected by the lasso and, therefore, a large proportion of their bootstrap lasso+ols estimates are zero, producing noncoverage confidence intervals, such as $[0,0]$.
+The \pBLPR{} method dramatically improve the performance of the bootstrap lasso+ols method.
+It produces promising coverage probabilities, at the price of slightly increasing the confidence interval lengths.
+However, for medium-size components of $\beta^0$, \pBLPR{} has problems covering true values even when design matrices are generated from a normal distribution (The coverage probability for one particular such component is only $63\%$).
+This is because the lasso cannot identify these medium-size components with high probability.